sgovindrana/deployment-configurations/README.md

 # Food Delivery Application

 **Food Delivery Application** is a full-stack application built using **Microservices Architecture**.
-It allows users to browse restaurants, place food orders, and manage deliveries.
-The application is developed with modern technologies and deployed on AWS for scalability and reliability.
+It allows users to browse restaurants and menus, add multiple items to the food catalogue cart, and place food orders, receiving a successful order confirmation dialogue.
+The application is developed using modern technologies and deployed on AWS for enhanced scalability and reliability.

 ## Technologies Used